-Q - Why did the epoxy peel when I tried it myself?
+Q - Why did the coating peel when I tried it myself?

 A - According to Sherwin Williams, "As high as 80% of all coating failures can be directly attributed to an inadequate surface preparation."

 The most important part of our process is the preparation.
 No matter how high the quality of a coating being used, if the surface being coated is not properly prepared, the coating will fail.

-Concrete Surface Profile - Epoxy will NOT stick to a smooth surface.
+Concrete Surface Profile - Coatings will NOT stick to a smooth surface.
 It must have something rough to grip onto.
 The roughness of the concrete being coated is referred to as its concrete surface profile.
 We profile concrete by means of diamond grinding.

 Inspection for Laitance- We inspect all garage floors before installation for laitance which is the thin and powdery layer of concrete at the top of most concrete slabs.
 Laitance is characterized by brittleness.
 Laitance must be removed before the concrete surface can be coated.
 This is because laitance is brittle and can easily crumble underneath the epoxy when driven on with a vehicle or when struck with a sharp impact.
 Most concrete slabs have a small to moderate amount of laitance which is removed in the diamond grinding process.
 Unfortunately there are some concrete slabs that are so chalky and weak (characterized as having laitance through and through) that they are not ideal candidates for a floor coating system.
-Which is why we test all concrete slabs for laitance by means of a spark test (to test for sufficient or deficient tensile strength) before installation of any coating.
+Which is why we test all concrete slabs for laitance by means of a spark test (to test for sufficient or deficient concrete strength) before the installation of any coating.

 Q- Should I paint my walls before or after I have the floor coating installed?